avinashhere017/Networking_course/Structure-Of-Network.md

 ## TCP/IP Model

-- Internet Protocol Suite.
+- known as Internet Protocol Suite developed by ARPA.
-- This model has 5 layers:
+- This model is kind of similar to OSI but the layer has reduced ,has 5 layers:
                   - Application Layer
                   - Transport Layer
                   - Network Layer